acamaras0/camagru/README.md

 ![This is an image](https://github.com/acamaras0/camagru/blob/main/screenshots/8.png)

+After the "Submit" button was pressed, if every field was filled accordingly, an account activation e-mail will be sent to the corresponding e-mail address.

-2. Login posibility:,
+2. Login posibility:

 ![This is an image](https://github.com/acamaras0/camagru/blob/main/screenshots/10.png)

-3. User information modifications: change username, fullname, password or email and it is also possible to delete your own account.
+3. User information modifications: change username, fullname, password or email.
+It is also possible to delete your own account.

 ![This is an image](https://github.com/acamaras0/camagru/blob/main/screenshots/7.png)